isayala/iayala-webdev-labs/reflection.md

 ### HTML

+- Completed most of the exercises on my own in this section.
+- Enter your reflections on this section here.
   Enter your reflections on this section here.

 ### Accessibility